 MPPT Charge Controller:

 In the MPPT charge controller, the DC/DC converter (SMPS) is used.
 Usually, a Buck converter is commonly used.
-The switch-mode power supply is much more efficient in power converting.
+The switch-mode power supply is much more efficient in power conversion.
 That is why it is more efficient in switching.
 Besides, the MPPT charge controller uses MPPT algorithms to get the maximum power from a solar panel.
 I’ve posted an article on this.
 Please check this article here.
 I’ve explained detailed information about MPPT in that article.
 That is why I’m not discussing the circuit of the MPPT charge controller here.

 ProsCons